opsmill/infrahub/docs/reference/infrahub-cli/infrahub-db.md

 * `init`: Erase the content of the database and...
 * `load-test-data`: Load test data into the database from the...
+* `migrate`: Check the current format of the internal...

 ## `infrahub db init`